looper245/My-first-git-repo/Readme.md

 git push -u origin main

-Ab isko breakdown karte hain 👇
+Let’s break it down:

 🔹 git push

-Local commits ko remote repository par bhejta hai.
+Uploads local commits to the remote repository.

 🔹 origin

-Remote repository ka naam (jo humne add kiya).
+The name of the remote repository.

 🔹 main

-Branch ka naam.
+The branch name.

 🔹 -u (Important)

--u ka matlab hai upstream set karna.
+-u sets the upstream branch.

-Iska kaam:
+What this means:

-Local branch ko remote branch se link kar deta hai.
+It links your local branch to the remote branch.

-Future me sirf git push likhne se kaam ho jayega.
+After this, you can simply use git push.

-Har baar origin main likhne ki zarurat nahi padegi.
+You do not need to type origin main every time.

-👉 Ye command normally first push me use hoti hai.
+👉 This command is usually used the first time you push a branch.

 Example: